jlewisit/js-regex-tutorial/gist-template.md

 So in our 'Matching a Hex Value' regex, the string must start and end with something that matches the pattern #?([a-f0-9]{6}|[a-f0-9]{3}).

 ### Quantifiers
+Quantifiers set the limits of the string that your regex matches.
+The quantifiers used in the 'Matching a Hex Value' regex are ?, {6} and {3}.

+? matches the previous token between zero and one times, as many times as possible, giving back as needed.

+{6} matches the previous token exactly 6 times.

+{3} matches the previous token exactly 3 times.

 ### Grouping Constructs